shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 ___Absolutely do not use this out on the road.___

+Sadly had to remove most comments in code, get the file sizes down so I could upload to vesc flash e.t.c.

 You'll also need to setup your BBSHD properly for this to work.

 ## Some important settings include: